 - 1. Complete the upper portion of your Data Sheet. - 2.
-Determine whether there are more than one green down cycles; if yes, during which cycle are you currently collecting data (1, 2, or 3)? - 3.
 Locate the leaf at the end of the branch.
 Label this leaf by marking one dot on the branch next to the leaf stem or petiole.
-Locate the three other leaves on this branch closest to this terminal leaf. - 4.
-Label these leaves by marking two, three, or four dots next to their stems on the branch. - 5.
+Locate the three other leaves on this branch closest to this terminal leaf. - 3.
+Label these leaves by marking two, three, or four dots next to their stems on the branch. - 4.
 Take a photograph looking in the north, south, east, and west directions.